vnkt66/Corona-Exercise/README.md

 ### Corona Exercise

-- This repository consists of data SQL file which creates corona database and Corona.java file in the src/com/data folder which connects to database and prints the corona affected people count state wise.
+- This repository consists of data SQL file which creates corona database and java files in the src/com/data/corona folder which has java code to perform calculations from the data we got from the database.

 ### Prerequisites